WRAPUP 10-Russia advances in battle for eastern Ukraine city as NATO warns of long war | Headlines

 NATO Secretary-General Jens Stoltenberg said supplying state-of-the-art weaponry to Ukrainian troops would boost the chance of freeing its eastern region of Donbas from Russian control, Germany's Bild am Sonntag newspaper reported.
 After failing to take the capital Kyiv early in the war, Russian forces have focused on trying to take complete control of the Donbas, parts of which were already held by Russian-backed separatists before the Feb.
 24 invasion.

-KHARKIV STRIKES Britain's Ministry of Defence said on Sunday that both Russia and Ukraine have continued heavy bombardment around Sievierodonestk "with little change to the front line."
+KHARKIV STRIKES Britain's Ministry of Defence said on Sunday that both Russia and Ukraine have continued heavy bombardment around Sievierodonetsk "with little change to the front line."

 Analysts at the Institute for the Study of War, a Washington-based think tank, wrote in a note that "Russian forces will likely be able to seize Sievierodonetsk in the coming weeks, but at the cost of concentrating most of their available forces in this small area."
 The British military assessment said morale for Ukrainian and Russian combat units in the Donbas was likely "variable."